Skip to main content

 00:00:00:00 – 00:00:32:23

 Thank you for coming or choosing to come to our session today.
-I’m Andy from Daggerwing Group we’re a global change consultancy and we’re going to talk today around how businesses can better operationalize their sustainability ambitions and strategies.
-I’m one of two lovely panelists with me, Andrew Shelley and Dr. Ross.
+I’m Andy from Daggerwing Group.
+We’re a global change consultancy and we’re going to talk today around how businesses can better operationalize their sustainability ambitions and strategies.
+I’ve got two lovely panelists with me, Andrew Shelley and Dr. Phillipa Ross.
 I’ll give them a full introduction in a little bit.

 00:00:32:24 – 00:00:58:02

-But yeah, I just want to say thank you for being here and hopefully we can make this an interactive and enjoyable session for everyone.
-But before we get into it, I just wanted to sort of then sort of lay the groundwork for why this is important.
-Fans of organizations really can be at the forefront of resolving a lot of the issues that the UK and the world faces today.
+I just want to say thank you for being here and hopefully we can make this an interactive and enjoyable session for everyone.
+But before we get into it, I just wanted to lay the groundwork for why this is important.
+Philanthropy organizations really can be at the forefront of resolving a lot of the issues that the UK and the world faces today.

 00:00:58:04 – 00:01:36:22

-You’ve got kind of inflation, the cost of living crisis, you’ve got the threat to the environment, all of these things.
+You’ve got inflation, the cost of living crisis, you’ve got the threat to the environment, all of these things.
 By the sheer scale and size of businesses, there’s 5.5 million business private businesses in the UK today.
 They can make a huge impact whether to the negative or to the positive on all of these issues.
-And as the next slide says, if we’re able to to to work together to figure out how large, medium and small organizations can get better, operationalizing the great strategies and ambitions that they have, you can make a real difference to some of these key issues.
+And as the next slide says, if we’re able to work together to figure out how large, medium, and small organizations can get better at operationalizing the great strategies and ambitions that they have, you can make a real difference to some of these key issues.

 00:01:36:24 – 00:02:08:09

-Imagine if they were, you know, en masse and organizations were changing their talent acquisition strategy and the impact that might have on social inequality in different areas of the UK, or that they were successfully able to partner with their supply chain to minimize the impact on local environments.
-All of these things together en masse, not just the start ups And the other is how do we really focus on helping businesses, small businesses, medium businesses transform themselves over the long term?
+Imagine if, en masse, organizations were changing their talent acquisition strategy and the impact that might have on social inequality in different areas of the UK, or that they were successfully able to partner with their supply chain to minimize the impact on local environments.
+All of these things together en masse, not just the start ups.
+The other, is how do we really focus on helping businesses, small businesses, medium businesses, transform themselves over the long term?

 00:02:08:11 – 00:02:35:07

-And that’s really what we want to do today to to explore that with the so a lot of energy.
-And I think we found in all of October last year that in all the work we’ve been doing over the the last few years, that a lot of businesses have been focused, focusing as you like, a laser on the why and the what of their sustainability strategy, what they want to transform to more targets.
+And that’s really what we want to do today, to explore that.
+So a lot of energy, and I think we found in October last year that in all the work we’ve been doing over the last few years, that a lot of businesses have been focused, focusing like a laser on the why and the what of their sustainability strategy, what they want to transform to, what targets

 00:02:35:07 – 00:03:00:16

-They want to meet, why they’re doing that and how that that that reflect reaffirming what their purpose is.
-Yet over there on on the right hand side is probably the most important word of all three of them, which is how are you going to do it?
-How do we unpick that gray area around the how these can be transformation programs that can potentially be multiple decades in length?
+they want to meet, why they’re doing that and reaffirming what their purpose is.
+Yet over there on the right-hand side is probably the most important word of all three of them, which is how are you going to do it?
+How do we unpick that gray area around the “how”.
+These can be transformation programs that can potentially be multiple decades in length.

 00:03:00:18 – 00:03:31:00

-You know, what can organizations do to build on that that change journey and be effective around that?
-And really, we’re going to use a report that we’ve commissioned, which I’ll go into in a little moment, and the experiences of that and Andrew and their businesses to to unpick that.
-So we really wanted to put some some data or some real facts around this how off these small medium businesses doing operationalizing their sustainability strategy.
+What can organizations do to build on that change journey and be effective around that?
+And really, we’re going to use a report that we’ve commissioned, which I’ll go into in a little moment, and the experiences of Pip and Andrew and their businesses to unpick that.
+So, we really wanted to put some data or some real facts around how these small and medium businesses are operationalizing their sustainability strategy.

 00:03:31:02 – 00:03:48:16

-And we’ve got our money where our mouth was and went to PR and commissioned a report upon this and I will give you the details, download that report to the end.
-So we now have what we were pretty sure was happening anecdotally.
-We now have the facts to back it up around how organizations are doing on this transformation journey.
+And we’ve put our money where our mouth was and went to PR and commissioned a report upon this and I will give you the details to download that report to the end.
+What we were pretty sure was happening anecdotally, we now have the facts to back it up around how organizations are doing on this transformation journey.

 00:03:48:18 – 00:04:19:08

-I will use some of the data points from this study as a jumping off point for for discussion.
-The study really we tried to make it as as universally applicable as possible large, medium and small businesses.
-If you look, you can see the split they’re trying to do to get it as much as we could out of the executive and senior management and and get to the employee base and can speak to those as well and really try to make it viable.
+I will use some of the data points from this study as a jumping off point for discussion.
+We tried to make the study as universally applicable as possible.
+Large, medium, and small businesses, if you look, you can see the split there.
+Trying to get as much as we could out of the executive and senior management and get to the employee base that can speak to those as well and really try to make it global.

 00:04:19:10 – 00:04:47:20

-The big takeaway.
-So if you don’t want to bother reading the report, I can just tell you the main outcomes in a few seconds is that companies are struggling to bring this to light, which is not not necessarily something that it was.
-You might have not not thought, but why?
-I think a couple of things that came out which really explore that, that this requires a fundamentally different approach to any other transformation that people are undertaking.
+The big takeaway, so if you don’t want to bother reading the report, I can just tell you the main outcomes in a few seconds, is that companies are struggling to bring this to light, which is not necessarily something that you might have thought.
+But why?
+I think a couple of things that came out, which we’ll explore that, is that this requires a fundamentally different approach to any other transformation that people are undertaking.

 00:04:47:22 – 00:05:22:03

 There are commonalities with other types of transformation, but really this is a special case.
 The complexity of it has been greatly underestimated.
 It uniquely impacts each part of the business and it requires a holistic, systemic approach to change.
-And these are some of the things that have been nuggets that we’re going to dig into now.
-The report, one of the key facts that the report brought out was the only one in four could be defined as leaders in operationalizing sustainability.
+And these are some of the nuggets that we’re going to dig into now.
+One of the key facts that the report brought out was that only one in four could be defined as leaders in operationalizing sustainability.

 00:05:22:05 – 00:05:48:16